-The following table sets forth our capitalization as of December 31, 2013 (1) on a historical basis, and (2) on an as adjusted basis to reflect (i) the sale of additional shares), after deducting underwriting discounts and estimated offering expenses and (ii) the issuance of shares of common stock since December 31, 2013 pursuant to awards under our equity incentive plan.
+The following table sets forth our capitalization as of December 31, 2013 (1) on a historical basis, and (2) on an as adjusted basis to reflect the sale of 5,000,000 shares of common stock in this offering (assuming no exercise of the underwriters' option to purchase 750,000 additional shares), after deducting underwriting discounts and estimated offering expenses.
 You should read this table together with "Summary Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in, and incorporated by reference into, this prospectus.

 As of December 31, 2013

 Historical As Adjusted

 Cash and cash equivalents \$ 31,846 \$

 Liabilities:

 Credit facility 77,114

 Nonrecourse debt 259,924

-Other Liabilities 83,770
+Other liabilities 83,770

 Total Liabilities 420,808

 Stockholders' equity:

-Preferred stock, par value \$0.01 per share, no shares authorized, no shares issued and outstanding on a historical basis; 50,000,000 shares authorized, no shares issued and outstanding on an adjusted basis
+Preferred stock, \$0.01 par value per share, no 50,000,000 shares authorized, no shares issued and outstanding on a historical basis; 50,000,000 shares authorized, no shares issued and outstanding on an as adjusted basis

-Common stock, par value \$0.01 per share, 450,000,000 shares authorized, 15,892,927 shares issued and outstanding on a historical basis;
+Common stock, \$0.01 par value per share, 450,000,000 shares authorized, 15,892,927 shares issued and outstanding on a historical basis;

-450,000,000 shares authorized, shares issued and outstanding on an adjusted basis 159
+450,000,000 shares authorized, shares issued and outstanding on an as adjusted basis 159

 Additional paid in capital 160,120

 Retained earnings (deficit) (13,864)

 Accumulated other comprehensive income 110

-Non-controlling interests 4,099
+Non-controlling interests(1) 4,099

 Total stockholders' equity 150,624

 Total capitalization 571,432